idanyd/BrickMapper/README.md

 ## 🙏 Acknowledgments

-- LEGO^®^ Group for providing instruction manuals and piece data
+- LEGO® Group for providing instruction manuals and piece data
-- Rebrickable^®^ for creating and maintaining the [LEGO^®^ catalog database](https://rebrickable.com/downloads/)
+- Rebrickable® for creating and maintaining the [LEGO® catalog database](https://rebrickable.com/downloads/)
 - [Brickognize](https://brickognize.com/) for providing the LEGO pieces image recognition API
 - Ultralytics for the YOLO framework
 - OpenCV community for computer vision tools